wschuell/misteriosse/README.md

 ### Init params

 This part of the script defines parameters and credentials used in all other scripts.
+You will need an instance of the database either in PostgreSQL (recommended), or in SQLite.

 ### Script 1: Devs